Fonger/SimpleImageCache/README.md

 SimpleImageCache
 ================

 Simple image downloading and caching class for Swift apps.
-Compatible with iOS7.
+Compatible with iOS7+.
+Tested with Xcode 6.x (Swift 1.2) Xcode 7.0 (Swift 2.0)

 Full explanation is in: http://dinethmendis.com/blog/swift-image-cache-compatible-with-ios7